nucklehead/sikse-pou-nou-tout/README.md

-# Ionic Conference Application (needs update. this is from template)
+# Ionic Conference Application (Needs update.
+This is from template)

 This is purely a demo of Ionic with TypeScript.
 It is still in development.